kiavaalavirta/KV_BTEC640_apple_mobility_data/README.md

 * 22-09-21: Add git infrastructure to project and push to GitHub

-* 22-09-24: Create a second script file in the pipeline using dplyr and modifying the scripts to use for loop.
+* 22-09-24: Create a second script file in the pipeline using dplyr and modifying the scripts to use for loop to tally up the city and county counts in given states with different transportation types.